Mom, Dad, Aging and Financial Protection

 It is essential to safeguard older relatives, ensure they can go out when needed.
 Elder abuse remains associated with physical and social isolation.
 Unplanned, regular visits help identify undue influencers.
 Also, seniors need to have outings.
 Seniors should regularly visit friends, clergy, neighbors, and volunteers.

-February 12, 2013, in Florida, began the South Shore Coalition for Mental Health and Aging annual seminar.
-The 12th will start the first of the series in the symposium to discuss the critical issues of elder abuse to family members, caregivers, and other professionals.
-The coalition and the NCEA hope to bring public awareness to the growing problem of elder abuse that they say often overlooked.
+On February 12, 2013, Florida began the South Shore Coalition for Mental Health and Aging annual seminar.
+The 12th will start the first of the series in the symposium to discuss elder abuse's critical issues to family members, caregivers, and other professionals.
+The coalition and the NCEA hope to bring public awareness to elder abuse's growing problem that they say often overlooked.

 The Bureau of Justice Statistics backs up their concern, showing that the number of elder abuse, neglect, and financial exploitation as of 2010 revealed at least 10 percent of senior citizens had suffered some form of abuse.
 Their statistics also show that the majority of elderly abuse victims are female senior citizens.

-- Setting Rules: The family with an older adult, should have a meeting and determine who will be looking after the physical and financial interests of the senior.
-Hire an attorney if most care will be handled by one relative or sibling.
+- Setting Rules: The family with an older adult should have a meeting and determine who will be looking after the senior's physical and financial interests.
+Hire an attorney if only one relative or sibling handles most care.
 Pay legal counsel to draft a “personal care agreement.”
 This agreement will detail the amount the caregiver will receive for services.
-According to Starnes a CFP, it is reasonable that a family member providing care should be paid.
+According to Starnes, a CFP, administrators should make reasonable payments to family members providing care.
 Caregivers can now stay out of trouble because they know their limitations.

 - Limited Accounts: Demented elders should use a blocked bank account.
-This account can have a spending limit put on it, of a few hundred dollars.
+This account can have a spending limit put on it of a few hundred dollars.
 Also, banks should investigate checks written for higher amounts.
-The NCEA estimates five million elders are financially exploited annually.
-Many go unreported out of shame, or because it is a family member.
+The NCEA estimates con men have financially exploited over five million elders annually.
+Many go unreported out of shame or because it is a family member.
 In that case, the senior citizen does not want anyone to get in trouble.

-- Availability: Make yourself available to accompany the senior to meetings with doctors, and financial advisors, who can help in putting in place plans for the relative’s protection.
+- Availability: Make yourself available to accompany the senior to meetings with doctors, and financial advisors, who can help put in place plans for the relative’s protection.
 Elders feel uncomfortable discussing their frailties.
 Praising the senior for the job they have done will help open communications.

-Be alert to the elderly person who has a new “best friend,” if they do not seem ever to be available or able to come to the telephone.
-Be suspicious if the senior does not seem to want to have contact with others unless their caregiver is present or becomes socially isolated.
+Be alert to the elderly person who has a new “best friend” if they do not seem ever to be available or able to come to the telephone.
+Be suspicious if the senior does not want to contact others unless their caregiver is present or becomes socially isolated.

 A Betrayal of Trust